 Stem: The stem is an above ground portion (a flowering scape) of the underground rhizome.
 It is smooth, greenish at the top with reddish coloration near the base and grows up to 16 inches high.

 Leaves: In the true trilliums the leaf like parts are actually bracts just below the flower base.
 They are of course much larger than the normal bract that you see, but they are equipped to fulfill the function of a leaf.
-The stalkless bracts, are a medium green color and in a whorl of 3 atop the stem are at least as wide as they are long, and frequently wider, ovate to rhombic in shape.
+The stalkless bracts, are a medium green color and in a whorl of 3 atop the stem and are at least as wide as they are long, and frequently wider, ovate to rhombic in shape.
 The main veins are parallel to the margin and distinctive.

 Flowers: The flower has a 1/2 to 4 inch long stalk (pedicle), that is held erect above the bracts but the stalk is long enough to cause the flower head to "droop" and face outward rather than upward, but still held above the bracts at an angle unlike Nodding Trillium where it hangs beneath the bracts.
 The stalk is green initially turning yellowish at maturity.
-The 3 creamy-white petals are distinctly veined, recurved and ovate to ovate-lanceolate in shape and about equal in length with the 3 green sepals which are lanceolate in shape and slightly recurved.
+The 3 creamy-white petals are distinctly veined, recurved and ovate to ovate-lanceolate in shape and about equal in length with the 3 green sepals which are lanceolate in shape and slightly recurved, much less than the petals.
 The flower stamens number six, have white filaments and with anthers that are thick, creamy white to yellow and more than 1/4 inch long.
 Female flower parts are white at first, becoming yellowish at maturity.
 The ovary consists of 3 united carpels, widest near the base, strongly 6-angled, the style has 3 stigmas that have recurved tips but are closely grouped.
 Flowers have sometimes been reported to be maroon but that would be quite uncommon.